-Physician Assistant M.S.
-Online, virtual info session
+Physician Assistant M.S. on-campus info session & application workshop

 Northwestern College's Master of Physician Assistant Studies program prepares for a career providing exceptional, compassionate healthcare.
-Through practice-based training, you'll develop the skills needed to work with physician and surgical teams in diverse settings, including primary care and family medicine, emergency medicine, surgery, psychiatry and sub-specialty areas.
+Through practice-based learning, you'll develop the skills needed to work with physician and surgical teams in diverse settings, including primary care and family medicine, emergency medicine, surgery, psychiatry and sub-specialty areas.

 The ARC-PA has granted Accreditation-Provisional status to the Northwestern College Physician Assistant Program sponsored by Northwestern College.

 Accreditation-Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding Accreditation-Provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.

 Accreditation-Provisional does not ensure any subsequent accreditation status.
 It is limited to no more than five years from matriculation of the first class.